 The bank or firm that you apply to will expect you to share its values and to work by them.
-It is stipulated on Goldman Sachs’ website, for instance, that ‘getting to know us is essential.
+It has previously been stipulated on Goldman Sachs’ website, for instance, that ‘getting to know us is essential.
 Our recruitment process is built upon our belief that a candidate’s understanding of the Goldman Sachs culture (which is propped up by its values) is as important as the skills and talent she or he can bring to the firm’.

 Barclays says as much too.
 Group chief executive Antony Jenkins implemented five core values that all employees across the business have to adhere to if they want to work for the bank: respect, integrity, service, excellence and stewardship.
 Mr Jenkins said in 2013 that if employees can’t work by these values, ‘Barclays is not the place for you’.

 Understanding your chosen employer’s values will improve your application

 Graduate recruiters and interviewers will quiz you in the online application and at interviews about why you want a job at that particular investment bank or investment management firm over others.
 Some will even ask about their values specifically.
 They want to see and hear in your responses that there’s something specific about your chosen employer that attracts you.
 Convincing them of this will increase your chances of getting hired.

 Understanding, relating to and demonstrating your chosen employer’s values will help you to prove that you’re genuinely interested in the company throughout the recruitment process.
 For example, take what Caron Marks, graduate recruiter at Nomura, says on the topic: ‘It’s also no secret that our bank is entrepreneurial and that there should be new ideas presented and put forward.
 Ideas should be challenged – just respectfully.
 When answering the application question “why Nomura?” – and throughout the process – we hope that candidates would demonstrate an understanding of our culture.’